|

 - Marty Willis 1923-

-Army; of Parnell, Ky,., and Cincinnati, Ohio.
+Army; of Parnell, Ky., and Cincinnati, Ohio.

-[01-4592] (Alfred Layton, Garner, Emerson Bell, Garner, John, Giles, Hiel, Nathaniel,
+Bell, Garner, John, Giles, Hiel, Nathaniel,

-He served with the 386th Infantry, 97th Division, Anti-Tank Company which saw action from
+He served with the 386th Infantry, 97th Division,

-France to Czechoslovakia.
+Czechoslovakia.
 He was a driver.
-He was also a chauffeur to the military company
+He was also a

-commander at Tokyo Bay.
-His wife, Betty, also served.
+Tokyo Bay.
+His wife, Betty,

 |